Aspen parkland: Spruce forest understory

-The mixedwood stands understory
+Mixedwood stands understory

 There are several factors which influence the mixedwood stands in the boreal forest.

 Where there are stands of aspen and spruce forests in close association with each other, a mixed wood forest occurs.
 Each group forms its own microassociation as described previously.

 When the spruce and aspen forest types are mixed, the result can be quite different from the aspen or spruce stands.
 Animal and vegetation associations from each type combine to create considerable diversity of habitat which is typical of either spruce or aspen stands.
 The mixture of the transition soils provides an attractive environment with either pure spruce or pure aspen woodlands.
 An example of a bird which prefers a mixed wood habitat is the yellow-rumped warbler.

 The mixedwood forest wetlands consist mainly of bogs, fens and marshes.
 Black spruce, tamarack, willow and bog and sphagnum mosses are the major vegetation types found in these lowlands.
 Dwarf birch and sedges cover large, wet areas with jack pine occurring on the sandy ridges.

 For boreal aspen stands less than 40 years old, Comeau (2002) found that basal area provided a useful general predictor of understorey light levels, but, on the basis of light measurements in one 80-year-old stand, cautioned that relationships between understorey light and basal area may not hold in older stands.
-The literature indicates that the height growth of understorey spruce should be maximized when light levels exceed 40% or when aspen basal area is less than 14 m²/ha.
+The literature indicates that the height growth of understorey spruce should be maximized when light levels exceed 40% or when aspen basal area is less than 14 m2/ha.
 Models developed by Wright and others in 1998 show radial growth of understorey white spruce increasing almost linearly with increasing light and a continuous decline in radial increment with increasing aspen basal area.
-When applied to Comeau's 2002 data, the Wright models suggest that spruce mortality will remain very low until aspen basal area exceeds 20 m²/ha, above which mortality will increase rapidly.
+When applied to Comeau's 2002 data, the Wright models suggest that spruce mortality will remain very low until aspen basal area exceeds 20 m2/ha, above which mortality will increase rapidly.